Mick Cronin (rugby league): Later representative career

-State of origin folklore
+State of origin career

 Cronin made 21 appearances for New South Wales Blues up till 1981 under the old place of residence rules.
 He played in the inaugural State of Origin match in 1980 and made five further appearances for the Blues under the origin criteria up till the game III in 1983, despite having retired from international representative availability in 1982.

-Mick Cronin's name was etched into Origin folklore that first night in July 1980 when, fifteen minutes from the end of the game, his Parramatta club teammate Arthur Beetson pirouetted in from the right side while Cronin was held up in a tackle by Queensland half Greg Oliphant, and threw a loose left-arm around Cronin's chin.
+Mick Cronin's name was etched into Origin folklore that first night in July 1980 when, seventeen minutes into the second-half, his Parramatta club teammate Arthur Beetson pirouetted in from the right side while Cronin was held up in a tackle by Queensland half Greg Oliphant, and threw a loose left-arm around Cronin's chin.
 To this day that incident is cited in evidence that, from the outset, State of Origin football was "the real deal" where deeply rooted State passion would take priority over club friendships and loyalties.
 State of Origin rugby league has ever since been promoted as "state against state, mate against mate".
 This archrivalry was typified by the Cronin/Beetson altercation; notwithstanding that it was quickly forgotten and that they sat next to each other on the return plane trip to Sydney and did not mention the incident.

 Altogether Cronin represented New South Wales 27 times from 1973 to 1983, scoring 7 tries, 87 goals for 195 points.